naridnevahgar/spring-webflux-azuread-rbac/README.md

 _Note: for method level authorization, `@EnableReactiveMethodSecurity` has to be placed inside application components_

 Now, for every request, the JWT token would be converted into an `AuthenticatedPrincipal` and can be used in every layer of your application to perform pre authorization.

+Below is a sample method which checks if the incoming request's User has role `admin` as part of the `roles` claim.

 ```java
 @PreAuthorize("hasRole('admin')")